 Map out the issues you’d like to cover and do your homework.
 Legislators expect you to be an expert on classroom issues, not state law, but having some familiarity with the basics is a must.
 Always be professional; try to relate all issues, including those concerning teacher pay and benefits, back to your students; and be concise.
 If you’ve scheduled a face-to-face visit, follow up with a thank-you note.

 TCTA avoids providing form letters for our members — research and experience tell us that policymakers routinely ignore such communications.
 Individual communications relating personal experiences are the best way to get a point across.
-TCTA provides you with the background information you need to get started, and we’re happy to answer any specific questions you may have before you make those legislative contacts.
+TCTA provides the background information you need to get started, and we’re happy to answer any specific questions you may have before you make those legislative contacts.

 Gov. Greg Abbott